awsdocs/amazon-kendra-developer-guide/doc_source/data-source-database.md

   }
   ```
 **Note**
 Be sure to regularly refresh or rotate your credentials and secret\.
 Provide only the necessary access level for your own security\.
+Re\-using credentials and secrets across data sources, and connector versions v1\.0 and v2\.0 \(where applicable\), is not recommended\.
-+ **IAM role**—Provide an IAM role with permissions to access your Secrets Manager secret and to call the required public APIs for the database connector and Amazon Kendra\.
++ **IAM role**—Specify `RoleArn` when you call `CreateDataSource` to provide an IAM role with permissions to access your Secrets Manager secret and to call the required public APIs for the database connector and Amazon Kendra\.
 For more information, see [IAM roles for database data sources](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html#iam-roles-ds)\.

 You can also add the following optional features:
-+  **Virtual Private Cloud \(VPC\)**—Specify `VpcConfiguration` when you call `CreateDataSource`\.
-See [Configuring Amazon Kendra to use a VPC](vpc-configuration.md)\.
++ **Virtual Private Cloud \(VPC\)**—Specify `VpcConfiguration` as part of the data source configuration\.
+See [Configuring Amazon Kendra to use a VPC](https://docs.aws.amazon.com/kendra/latest/dg/vpc-configuration.html)\.
 **Note**
 You must only use a private subnet\.
 If your RDS instance is in a public subnet in your VPC, you can create a private subnet that has outbound access to a NAT gateway in the public subnet\.
 The subnets provided in the VPC configuration must be in either US West \(Oregon\), US East \(N\.
 Virginia\), EU \(Ireland\)\.
-+  **Context filtering**—Choose to filter a user’s results based on their user or group access to documents\.
-For more information, see [User context filtering for database data sources](https://docs.aws.amazon.com/kendra/latest/dg/user-context-filter.html)\.
 +  **Field mappings**—Choose to map your database data source fields to your Amazon Kendra index fields\.
 For more information, see [Mapping data source fields](https://docs.aws.amazon.com/kendra/latest/dg/field-mapping.html)\.
++  **User context filtering**—Amazon Kendra crawls the Access Control List \(ACL\) for your data source by default\.
+The ACL information is used to filter search results based on the user or their group access to documents\.
+For more information, see [User context filtering for database data sources](https://docs.aws.amazon.com/kendra/latest/dg/user-context-filter.html)\.

 ------